edunham/slides/humanhacking/rewrite.rst

 know your audience
 ------------------

+IMAGE: stickman with microphone, bunch of sketch people

 group culture
 -------------

 you can't just say "our culture is going to be x". there's already one there.

+IMAGE: bunch of sketch people with big shared thought bubble with computer in it, computer from email

 avoiding discrimination
 -----------------------